chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign.md

 Are you sure you would like to continue? [y/N]
 ```

-Note the warnings—a record of the attestation will be recorded to an immutable log maintained by the Sigstore project.
+Note the warnings — a record of the attestation will be recorded to an immutable log maintained by the Sigstore project.
 When you're ready, press `y` to agree and attest.

 ## Retrieving the Signed SBOM